JRyven/thestory/README.md

 # thestory

-Art by James.
+By James.
 All rights reserved.